nuwa-protocol/nuwa-x402/examples/nextjs/README.md

   - Supply `_meta["x402/payment"]` in the MCP client request.
 If missing/invalid, you receive an error with `accepts` requirements.
 - `GET/POST /openrouter` and `/openrouter/[...path]` – OpenRouter proxy
   - Without `X-PAYMENT` header returns `402` and a JSON body describing `accepts`.
-  - With a valid payment the request is forwarded; settlement happens before response returns.
+  - With a valid payment the request is forwarded; settlement happens before response returns using the flat-price helper today.
   - The response includes `X-PAYMENT-RESPONSE` header on successful settlement.

 Production